What to pack for a week at camp

 Campers will create crafts to use on Indian Night.
 Many campers will add fringe to an old t-shirt as their Indian Night outfit.
 Most boys choose to paint their chests before the ceremony.

-The oldest huts (Seminole and Navajo during most weeks, only Navajo during Girls Week) participate in an overnight campout, so Holiday Night is a party for Chickasaw, Creek, Cherokee, Choctaw and Chico campers.
-Pack any Holiday outfit; the night will be filled with Holiday games from throughout the year!
+Winnataska is turning 100 and we want you to help celebrate!
+The oldest huts (Seminole and Navajo during most weeks, only Navajo during Girls Week) participate in an overnight campout, so our 100th Birthday Party is for Chickasaw, Creek, Cherokee, Choctaw and Chico campers.
+Pack an outfit to help your camper look like a 100-year-old!
+The night will be filled with birthday party games and merriment!